hashintel/labs/apps/sim-core/README.md

 ## Limitations

-The sim-core engine is strongly limited to being a run-only environment.
+In its present form, the version of hCore published here is for the most part limited to providing a run-only environment for simulations.
 Current recommended use is as follows:

 1) Run sim-core on localhost and view in your browser
 2) To open a simulation, use the 'import' functionality and target a .zip file containing a previously exported simluation.